-EXAMPLE: Household consists of Mrs. I and her two sons who receive WV WORKS.
-Mrs. I's daughter Miss I, a minor parent who is emancipated, returns to the home with her child.
-Miss I and her child are a separate AG because she is emancipated.
+EXAMPLE: Household consists of Mother and her two sons who receive WV WORKS.
+Mother's emancipated daughter returns to the household with her child.
+The daughter and her child are a separate AG because she is emancipated.

-EXAMPLE: Household consists of Mr. J, his wife and her two children from a previous marriage.
-Mr. and Mrs. J and her two children receive WV WORKS.
+EXAMPLE: Household consists of Mr. Jones, his wife and her two children from a previous marriage.
+Mr. and Mrs. Jones and her two children must all be included in the AG.

-Mr. J's ex-wife and her two children move into Mr. J's home and apply for WV WORKS.
-Mr. J is the father of his ex-wife's children.
-All are included in the same AG.
+Mr. Jones' ex-wife and her two children move into Mr. Jones' home and apply for WV WORKS.
+Mr. Jones is the father of his ex-wife's children.
+All must be included in the same AG.